actions/runner/docs/adrs/0549-composite-run-steps.md

 Shell & WorkingDir

-Initial thoughts: the composite action takes the workingDir from the workflow file and the shell for the composite action is set by default only by the composite action itself.
+Initial thoughts: the composite action takes the workingDir from the workflow file.
+On the other hand, the shell for the composite action is set by default only by the composite action itself.

 ## Visualizing Composite Action in the GitHub Actions UI
 We want all the composite action's steps to be condensed into the original composite action node.